Pemphigoid

 Definition

 Pemphigoid presents itself as a rare autoimmune disorder marked by the manifestation of skin rashes and blisters on both the skin and mucous membranes.
-An autoimmune disorder is a state wherein the immune system designed to combat foreign agents, wrongly targets its healthy cells.
+An autoimmune disorder is a state wherein the immune system, designed to combat foreign agents, wrongly targets its healthy cells.
 While pemphigoid may manifest across various age groups, including children, it predominantly affects the elderly.

 Causes

 Pemphigoid arises from dysfunction of the immune system whereby healthy cells or tissues are targeted.
 In this condition, antibodies produced by the immune system target the tissues situated beneath the superficial layer of the skin.
 Consequently, this leads to the detachment of the superficial skin layer from the underlying tissue, resulting in the formation of painful blisters.
-The precise cause behind this mechanism in pemphigoid patients' immune system remains unknown.
+The precise cause behind this mechanism in pemphigoid patients' immune systems remains unknown.

 While in the majority of cases, pemphigoid onset lacks a specific trigger, there are occasions where specific factors may trigger its development, such as:

-• Some medicines, for example, diuretics (used to remove excess fluid in the body) or certain antibiotics such as penicillin, have been identified as potential contributors to pemphigoid onset.
+• Some medicines, for example, diuretics (used to remove excess fluid in the body) or certain antibiotics, such as penicillin, have been identified as potential contributors to pemphigoid onset.

 • Radiation therapy